Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

-In this article, we list the top options and explain what makes each one a contender for the best password manager for iOS and MacOS.
+These days, we’re working remotely and relying on our laptops and phones to keep our data secure more than ever.
+In this article we’ll list the top options for securing your personal information and explain what makes each one a contender for the best password manager for iOS and MacOS.

 If you want to see the best (and worst) password managers, side-by-side, take a look at our handy comparison table.